Connect with us

 I couldn’t say No to that sort of opportunity and spent a really good four years with them.
 It was a great opportunity to progress and after that I got involved with England age groups.

-In 2007 I went with the U18s to Australia with what was a very strong team.
+In 2007 I went with the U18s to with what was a very strong team.
 We had people like Calum Clark and Carl Fearns who are now both involved with England as well as a few others.

 That was meant to be for three years but I ended up returning to Bath where I pretty much ended up as the forwards coach.

-There was a lot of change at Bath over the summer and the opportunity at Nottingham came up for me.
+There was a lot of change at Bath over the summer and the opportunity at came up for me.
 It was the first real head coach chance I’ve had and is a really exciting position to be taking up.

 It’s obviously a big ask to take over from Glenn Delaney who had done a fantastic job but it’s one that I am relishing so far.